 A nonqualified deferred compensation (NQDC) plan can be a tax-efficient way to save for specific goals, particularly retirement.
-But like any financial tool, an NQDC plan is effective only when it is used properly.
+But like any financial tool, an NQDC plan takes proper planning—often decades in advance—to be effective.

 Two of the most important decisions to be made are how to fund your NQDC plan and how to invest the money within it.
 You first need to determine whether to defer a portion of your salary, bonuses, or other forms of compensation.
-Then you need to implement an investing strategy that complements your other assets, including existing retirement accounts, and that works within the unique limitations imposed by NQDC investing rules.
+Then you need to implement an investing strategy that complements your other assets, including existing retirement accounts, and also works within the unique limitations imposed by NQDC investing rules.

 Making deferral elections

 When you are first offered an NQDC plan, you typically have just 30 days to enroll.
 Depending on plan rules, you may be able to defer part of your salary, bonuses, and cash payments under long-term incentive plans or grants of restricted stock units.
 If your plan allows preretirement distributions, you also must specify on the enrollment form when you wish to receive the money.
 (We discuss options for your distribution strategy in detail in Part 3 of this series on NQDC plans.)